Christianjuth/ExtJS/collections/documentation/expanding-your-extension.md

 ### Action
 **Chrome**

-You must remove this line of code from `app/configure.json`
+Remove this line of code from `app/configure.json`
 ```json
 {
   "popup" : "pages/popup/popup.html"
 }
 ```
-And to actually define an action use the `ext.menu.click()` function to define a callback function **Coffeescript**
+To define an action, use the `ext.menu.click()` function to define a callback function **Coffeescript**
 ```coffeescript
 #test